Find Affordable College Courses

 Grand Junction, CO

-Out of the 5 schools in Colorado that were part of this year’s ranking, Colorado Mesa University landed the # 4 spot on the list.
-Located in the city of Grand Junction, Colorado Mesa is a public school with a moderately-sized student population.
+The excellent programs at Colorado Mesa University helped the school earn the #4 place on this year’s ranking of the best social work schools in Colorado.
+Located in the small city of Grand Junction, Colorado Mesa is a public school with a medium-sized student population.

 Social Work majors at Colorado Mesa take out an average of $27,000 in student loans while working on their egree.